-We have a robust whistle-blowing procedure in all jurisdictions in which we operate in accordance with local legal requirements.
-We are committed to upholding our promise in our Code of Conduct that we will not retaliate against anyone who makes a report in good faith.
-Our Chief Compliance Officer is responsible for reviewing Smith+Nephew's Code of Conduct and for addressing compliance-related concerns.
-The Chief Compliance Officer may, depending upon the nature of the violation, report it to the Compliance & Culture Committee of the Board.
+We have a robust whistle-blowing procedure in Canada that operates in accordance with local legal requirements.
+We are committed to upholding our promise in our Code of Conduct that we will not retaliate against anyone who makes a report.
+Our Group Chief Compliance Officer is responsible for reviewing Smith+Nephew's Code of Conduct and for addressing compliance-related concerns.
+The Chief Compliance Officer may, depending upon the nature of the violation, report it to the Group Compliance & Culture Committee of the Board.